petsc/petsc/doc/docs/manual/vec.rst

 Assigning values to individual components of the vector is more complicated, in order to make it possible to write efficient parallel code.
-Assigning a set of components is a two-step process: one first calls
+Assigning a set of components on a CPU is a two-step process: one first calls

 .. code-block::